bartolomej/PR22_BK_LG_NS/README.md

 Our general goal is to analyze company success.
 We are interested in which, why, and how did some companies become successful.

 ### 1. Data preparation
 Primariy we read all the data from csv files into pandas dataframes.
-Additionally we already do a small amount of preprocessing here, for example, taking out only the objects that are companies (inestead of people, products...).
-Snippet for objets:
+Additionally we already do a small amount of preprocessing here, for example, taking out only the objects that are companies (instead of people, products...).
+Snippet for objects:

 ```python
 import pandas as pd